inet-framework/inet-framework.github.io/Introduction.md

 INET Framework is an open-source model library for the [OMNeT++ simulation environment](http://omnetpp.org){:target="_blank"}.
-It provides protocols, agents and other models for researchers and students working with communication networks.
-INET is especially useful when designing and validating new protocols, or exploring new or exotic scenarios.
+It provides protocols, agents, and other models for researchers and students working with communication networks.
+INET is especially useful when designing and validating new protocols or exploring new or exotic scenarios.

-INET contains models for the Internet stack (TCP, UDP, IPv4, IPv6, OSPF, BGP, etc.), wired and wireless link layer protocols (Ethernet, PPP, IEEE 802.11, etc), support for mobility, MANET protocols, DiffServ, MPLS with LDP and RSVP-TE signalling, several application models, and many other protocols and components.
+INET contains models for the Internet stack (TCP, UDP, IPv4, IPv6, OSPF, BGP, etc.), wired and wireless link-layer protocols (Ethernet, PPP, IEEE 802.11, etc.), support for mobility, MANET protocols, DiffServ, MPLS with LDP and RSVP-TE signaling, several application models, and many other protocols and components.

-Several other simulation frameworks take INET as a base, and extend it into [specific directions](Extensions.html), such as vehicular networks, overlay/peer-to-peer networks, or LTE.
+Several other simulation frameworks take INET as a base and extend it in [specific directions](Extensions.html), such as vehicular networks, overlay/peer-to-peer networks, or LTE.

 ### Designed for Experimentation